SquadFM/Squad-Field-Manual/README.md

 - Make sure your team has a commander!
 And listen to their orders.
 They are looking at the map and are usually Squad vets who know what needs to happen, when it needs to be done by, and by who.
 If they ask you to build a FOB on a point two points away from the active ones, it means they think our defense is not sustainable and are preparing to fall back to a defensible position.
 - Make sure you communicate with command and other Squad Leaders.
 Use your direct comms (num pad) as much as possible, but relay important information to all squads.
 For example, I will relay the location of an enemy tank to all squads, as that can help anti-tank infantry to engage and helicopter Pilots to stay away.
 However, I will direct comm our tank squad to tell them what direction the gun is facing, or how many crew members are alive, etc. So they can engage effectively.
 Another example is when organizing an assault.
 You can directly contact another infantry squad and get them to attack from the north while you sneak into the cap and FOB from the south.
 - Tell other SLs what your plan is.
-- In regards to the whole team, what you want to do as a good SL, is to actively participate in the first minute plan of action.
+- In regards to the whole team, what you want to do as a good SL, is to actively participate in the first-minute plan of action.
 Take whatever assets you feel like using and using them to the best of your ability.
 In most cases this means, you'll assign a couple of people as drivers/gunners where necessary and let them do their thing, assuming they have some experience with the asset and can be useful.
 - The primary things you need to communicate from one SL to another are FOB and objective related.
 Building/losing a FOB and capturing/losing an objective are the most crucial, game-changing info you have to share.
 This allows for others to plan and move accordingly and make sure the whole team remains in the fight.
 - Keep command chat clear of unnecessary information.
 This comes with practice.
 - Communicate - As SL you can talk to other SL's with the default binding 'G'.
 Do this at the start of the game to figure out what squad is capping what to avoid wasting precious time getting to the front.
 It's also important to communicate progress and developments on objectives.
 I.e. let the other squads know if you're about to get overrun or conversely if you are attacking and need backup to take the OBJ.